suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 1. Wait for deployment to complete(it can take a few minutes), and then click on the **Go to resource** button, this will take you to your workspace resource.

+   > -**Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:

+- Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 1. Select **Launch studio** (or open a new browser tab and navigate to [https://ml.azure.com](https://ml.azure.com?azure-portal=true), and sign into Azure Machine Learning studio using your Microsoft account).
 Close any messages that are displayed.

 1. In Azure Machine Learning studio, you should see your newly created workspace.
 If not, select **All workspaces** in the left-hand menu and then select the workspace you just created.